microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

 To use this example as an `Invoke Azure Function` check:
 1. Create and configure a ServiceBus named `azchecks`
-2. Within the ServiceBus, create and configure the ServiceBus queue namede `az-advanced-checks-queue`
+2. Within the ServiceBus, create and configure the ServiceBus queue named `az-advanced-checks-queue`
    ![ServiceBus Queue](Pictures/ServiceBusQueue.png?raw=true)
 3. Deploy the `AzureFunctionAdvancedServiceBusTrigger` Azure Function
 4. Deploy the `AzureFunctionAdvancedHandler` Azure Function
 5. Configure the `AzureFunctionAdvancedHandler` Azure Function
    1. Set _ChecksEvaluationPeriodInMinutes_ to 1.
-This parameter defines how often the check logic will be executed.
-Practically, the time between `AzureFunctionAdvancedServiceBusTrigger` calls
+This parameter defines how often the check logic will run.
+This is the time between when `AzureFunctionAdvancedServiceBusTrigger` calls
    ![Configuration settings of advanced azure function](Pictures/AzureFunctionConfiguration.png?raw=true)
-   2. Set _ServiceBusConnection_ to _Endpoint=sb://{ServiceBusURL}/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=...=_.
-You can find this information in the ServiceBus  created in Step 1, under _Settings_, _Shared access policies_.
-Select _RootManageSharedAccessKey_, and then copy _Primary Connection String_.
+   2. Set _ServiceBusConnection_ to _Endpoint=sb://{ServiceBusURL}/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=...=.
+You can find this information in the ServiceBus created in Step 1, under **Settings** > **Shared access policies**.
+Select **RootManageSharedAccessKey**, and then copy _Primary Connection String_.
       ![ServiceBus Queue connection endpoint](Pictures/ServiceBusSharedAccessPolicies.png?raw=true)
 2. In your Azure Pipelines, create a new [`Environment`](https://learn.microsoft.com/azure/devops/pipelines/process/environments) called _Demo_ with no resources
 3. Add a Check of type `Invoke Azure Function` to _Demo_ with the following configuration:
    1. _Azure function URL_: the URL of the Azure Function deployed in Step 1, for example, https://azurefunctionbasichandler.azurewebsites.net/api/MyBasicFunction.
-You can get this URL when you do _Copy Function Url_ in Visual Studio Code
+You can get this URL from _Copy Function Url_ in Visual Studio Code
    2. _Function key_: a secret used to access the Azure Function, for example, the value of the _code_ query parameter after you do _Copy Function Url_ in Visual Studio Code
    3. _Headers_:
         ```json